brentgroves/repsys/development/status/is_projects/is_projects.md

 # IS Team Projects

-The following is in markdown format it can be viewed better from <https://markdownlivepreview.com/> by copying and pasting the contents below.
+The following is in markdown format.
+It can be viewed better from <https://markdownlivepreview.com/> by copying and pasting the contents below.

 ![cp](https://res.cloudinary.com/canonical/image/fetch/f_auto,q_auto,fl_sanitize,w_4096,h_1377/https://assets.ubuntu.com/v1/e55cc8c0-wide-server.png)